timstott/practical-vim/README.md

 # Practical Vim - Tips and Exercises

+## Tip 35 - Run commands in shell

+Send buffer content to stdin and use stdout to populate our buffer.

+:[range] ! sh

 ## Tip 34 - Recall commands from history

 Use `<C-p>` or `<C-n>` instead of arrow keys (also works in terminal).